ONLY THE GOOD DIE YOUNG

 In 2007, days before starting her new career, our mother suddenly passed away.
 She was 51, unknowingly living with a rare condition known as Amyloidosis.
 An event so life changing, living in Rhode Island would never be the same.

 After ten years working as a sommelier, Dan’s career moved him to California where he went on to manage estate-grown wineries in Napa and Sonoma.
-Casey hustled up a harvest internship, followed west and and we bootstrapped the funds for a few tons of Cabernet Franc to make our first wine.
+Casey hustled up a harvest internship, followed west and we bootstrapped the funds for a few tons of Cabernet Franc to make our first wine.
 The following year, just as Casey’s career as a fine wine broker was taking him to Los Angeles, Patrick arrived.
 Today, after years working with some of the most well-respected winemakers in California, Dan and Patrick bring all their experience to bear in producing Gail.
-Years of hard work and grit fueled our journey, but our mother’s inherent spirit and aesthetic has guided us to plant a new flag here in Sonoma, a place she would have considered paradise.
+Years of hard work and grit fueled our journey, but our mother’s inherent spirit and aesthetic has guided us to plant a flag here in Sonoma, a place she would have considered paradise.

 Some say that when a loved one passes, the hummingbird is a messenger that lets us know they’ve made it to the other side.
 The hummingbird graces every bottle of wine we make, as a reminder of how Gail’s memory became our life’s work.